CoreyWarren/coldcmerch.com/readme.md

 > 11/11/2022 - I have learned a lot.
 This was supposed to be a 2-month project.
 Now it's looking like an 8 month project.
 Todo: implement the store.

+> 01/07/2022 - Store implemented on Frontend.
+That means you can see it.
+What you can't do yet: Interact with the store, add things to cart, or reset your password.
+But you can login, log out, register, and browse the store.
+So basically it would function as a fun little toy shop.
+But it's not useful yet for e-commerce.
+Let's keep pushing.

 ### What are you working on at THIS MOMENT?

 Check out my project page at https://github.com/users/CoreyWarren/projects/5 .